Dahakarful/GameOfLife/README.md

 # Game Of Life

-To use ```gameOfLife.py``` put your initial draw in generation array of method gameOfLife(), by putting one in the two dimensional array.
+To use ```gameOfLife.py``` put your initial draw in the file ```shapes.py```, by configuring the generation array, and by putting ones in the two dimensional array.

-Then launch the script and choose your width, height and speed (in milliseconds) with arguments.
+The arguments are: -w (width of the canvas) -h (height of the canvas) -s (speed of the generation in milliseconds) -g (grandeur of squares drawn) -n (name of the initial shape).

+The shapes available are: shape1, simkinGliderGun, beeHive, stairs.

-The final launch will be :
+The final command should be:
 ```
-gameOfLife.py -w <width> -h <height> -s <speed>
+gameOfLife.py -w < width > -h < height > -s < speed > -g < grandeurOfSquares > -n < nameOfShape >
 ```